-Veronica re-examines the wild side of the city under the searching guidance of Italian pornologist Michele Capozzi
+I re-examine the wild side of the city under the searching guidance of my friend Italian pornologist Michele Capozzi…

 “Don’t call me a journalist,” said my friend Michele Capozzi.
 “I am an ‘urban explorer’.”
 Actually his business card listed about thirty occupations including author, go-go boy, gigolo, producer….
 But urban explorer was the most appropriate.
 Michele, a dark-eyed, diminutive man with a shock of curly black hair, had just returned to New York after a trip to Hong Kong, Bangkok, Taipei, with a final stop in his birthplace, Genoa, Italy.
 It was his first night in town and he invited me to help him, “check the pulse of the City.”

 “I’m like a doctor–a pornologist,” he said citing another metier.

 Part of Dr. Capozzi’s exam would no doubt include a search for his very favorite New York phenomenon, the ten dollar hand job.